 As far as I can tell, no one in the 9-plus years since this event has successfully replicated these findings under a more rigorous experimental design.

 Going back to the IKEA ad, while it may provide the feel-good anti-bullying message they hope to spread, we have no evidence to support it.
-And, does any rational person really believe those drastic results?
+And, does any rational person really believe those dramatic results?

 As a houseplant grower, it seems clear that they either swapped out plants to (misleadingly) illustrate their point, or, there were significant differences in the actual physical care and growing conditions (light, water, humidity, temperature).
 To be completely cynical, there could have also put something in the soil of the bullied plant to gradually kill it off.